nafasebra/bookmark-landingpage-reactts/README.md

 - TailwindCSS library
 - vite
 - npm

-- gh-pages library (for deploy on github)
+## What challenges have for me?
+- Handle tabbar, FAQ items and sidebar

 ## How to use this?
-- 1 - first install npm and type the command to terminal: `npm install`
+- first install npm and type this command to your terminal: `npm install`
-- 2 - for run this project, write this: `npm run dev`
+- for run this project, write this: `npm run dev`
-- enjoy :)